Plug-in hybrid ferry

 The ‘Ulstein hybrid propulsion concept’ is a combination of diesel-mechanical and diesel-electric systems and is more economical than the conventional diesel-electric system.
 It combines higher efficiency and better performance at high loads and excellent fuel consumption at low loads.

-Color Line will use a shore power facility in Sandefjord and Norwegian ports to provide electricity for charging the ferry’s battery.
+Color Line uses a shore power facility in Sandefjord and Norwegian ports to provide electricity for charging the ferry’s battery.

 The new ferry minimises the emission of harmful greenhouse gases or nitrogen and sulphur compounds into the atmosphere.
-The merging of high-voltage shore connection with the battery hybrid propulsion system enables zero-emissions from the ferry.
+The merging of high-voltage shore connection with the battery hybrid propulsion system enables zero emissions from the ferry.
+The greenhouse on deck is powered by the reuse of waste heat.

 The vessel operates on battery power while entering and exiting the Sandefjord harbour to avoid the release of harmful gases or compounds near the town.